-Professor Sandefur, Associate Professor Varian, Mr. Balanoff, Miss Hittle, Mr. Turner
+Professor Sandefur, Associate Professor Varian, Assistant Professor Hittle, Mr. Balanoff, Mr. Turner

 The courses in the Department of Speech provide education in the fundamentals of speech, including social adaptation and control, public address, and personal proficiency.
-Students are trained in one or more of the following fields: public speaking, argumentation and debate, acting and dramatic production, interpretation, radio speaking, and speech correction.
+Students are trained in one or more of the following fields: public speaking, argumentation and debate, acting and dramatic production, interpretation, radio and television speaking, and speech correction.
 Since Upper College work in speech embraces these fields, the student should elect a program in General College that will apply directly to the specific interests in the field of speech which he proposes to follow in Upper College.

 Major: A minimum of 24 hours in speech.
 The following courses are required: 41, 51, 271, 272, 291, 292, 293.
 Students are expected to take at least one course in each area of the speech field.